PacktPublishing/Vue.js-3.0-Cookbook/chapter-08/8.6/README.md

-# 8.5 - Creating tests for a Single File Component with Jest and Vue Test Utils
+# 8.6 - Creating a test for an asynchronous function with Jest and Vue Test Utils

 ## Project setup
 ```